Learning for Life Programme (LLP) CREATE@YCKPS

 Students who are interested to explore and pursue their interest in the Arts are able to choose from seven Arts-related CCAs offered in the school, namely

 (7) Visual Art Club

-To increase creative capacity, members of the Performing Arts groups also view performances put up by other schools or professionals.
-Similarly, members of Visual Arts Club view artworks exhibited by other schools and at the museum too.
-This aims at allowing them to learn from observation of others, as part of their journey of self-discovery; so that they can improve on their own skills and techniques.
+To provide our interested students with greater exposure and experiences, members of the Performing Arts CCA groups also view public performances at external venues.
+Similarly, members of Visual Arts Club view artworks exhibited by other schools and at museums.
+Members of Arts CCAs are also given opportunities to interact with professional art practitioners in authentic settings such as dance studios and art studios.
+This allows them to learn from observation of others, as part of their journey of self-discovery so that they can improve on their own skills and techniques.

 Tier 3 – Excellence in the Arts

 Students with strong passion and relevant dispositions in the arts will platforms to further develop and refine their skills.
 They will be encouraged to strive for excellence in the Arts through external performances (such as the school musical), exhibitions in collaboration with external agencies and competitions.